Quansight-Labs/ndindex/docs/indexing-guide/other-topics.md

 True
 ```

-To contrast, an advanced index will always create a copy (even if it would be
+In contrast, an advanced index will always create a copy (even if it would be
-possible to represent it with a view).
+possible to represent it as a view).
 This includes any [tuple
 index](tuple-indices) (i.e., multidimensional index) that contains at least
 one array index.